Concerned about your investment in a Cove Capital 1031 DST?

 Cove Capital Investments creates 1031 exchange DST investments for accredited investors, according to its website.
 The company reportedly sponsors DST properties in the multifamily, net lease, industrial and office sectors.

 The White Law Group is investigating the liability that FINRA registered brokerage firms may have for improperly recommending 1031 exchange DST investments to investors.

-According to SEC filings, the company filed a Form D to raise capital from investors in 2018 for the following Delaware Statutory Trusts:
+According to SEC filings, the Cove Capital filed a Form D to raise capital from investors for the following 1031 DST Delaware Statutory Trust investments: